utilrr/utilrr/README.md

-- 👋 Hi, I’m @utilrr
+- 👋 Hi, I’m Mark Healy and I'm using @utilrr as my GitHub name.
-- 👀 I’m interested in music, footbal(soccer), expanding my knowledge
+- 👀 Some of my interests include music, footbal(soccer) and expanding my knowledge of web-related technologies.
-- 🌱 I’m currently learning full stack web dev
+- 🌱 I’m currently learning full stack web development.
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ I’m looking to collaborate on interesting projects, and I welcome some good mentorship!
-- 📫 How to reach me TBD
+- 📫 You can reach me at gmarkghealy@gmail.com.

 <!---
 utilrr/utilrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.